 The following table contains our ratio of earnings to fixed charges for the periods indicated, computed as set forth below.
-You should read these ratios of earnings to fixed charges in connection with our consolidated financial statements, including the notes to those statements, included in this prospectus.
-Although our earnings have generally increased in recent periods, our ratio of earnings to fixed charges has decreased due to greater levels of borrowing.
+You should read these ratios of earnings to fixed charges in connection with our Consolidated Financial Statements, including the notes to those statements, included in this prospectus.
+Although our earnings have generally increased over time, our ratios of earnings to fixed charges have generally decreased since September 30, 2010 due to greater levels of borrowing.